ericgolftourney/StoreLocatorPlus/readme.txt

 = What browsers are supported? =

-All major browsers should work, however Cyber Sprocket Labs only officially supports the current and prior releases of Internet Explorer, Firefox, Chrome, and Safari.
+All major browsers should work, however Cyber Sprocket Labs only officially supports the current and the most recent prior release of Internet Explorer, Firefox, Chrome, and Safari.

 As of June, 2011 this includes: